DISCLAIMER: This homemade hand sanitiser recipe is not a substitute for proper handwashing.

-Please note, lemongrass essential oil can be too strong for sensitive skins.
+Please note, that lemongrass essential oil can be too strong for sensitive skin.
 If you are sensitive to lemongrass, consider another essential oil with germ-killing properties, such as tea tree oil.

 I also chose lavender essential oil for its antibacterial action.
 Lavender oil has proven effective against e-coli and MRSA in scientific studies.

 Essential oils aren’t recommended for use on children younger than two.
 Again, doing a bit of research on essential oils if you decide you want to is always highly recommended.

 As always, keep your essential oils and the finished product out of the reach of children, and only use them under direct adult supervision.

 Makes 3 x 100 ml bottles of hand sanitiser – one for your bag, one for your hallway, and one for your car.

 Homemade Hand Sanitiser Ingredients

 - 3 x 100 ml glass spray bottle (use an old one if you have one.
 You can also use an old plastic bottle.
 Sometimes over time, the essential oils can eat away at the plastic so just be mindful of that if you are using essential oils.
 However, if there’s less chance of it breaking in your bag then plastic is a better choice).